lenskit/lkpy/docs/guide/pipeline.rst

 data, and other components that query a database or REST services for things like user history and candidate set lookup.

+.. note:: Acknowledgements

-The LensKit pipeline design is heavily inspired by Haystack_ and by the pipeline abstraction Karl Higley created for POPROX_.
+    The LensKit pipeline design is heavily inspired by the pipeline abstraction Karl Higley originally created for POPROX_ (available in the git history), as well as by Haystack_.

 .. _Haystack: https://docs.haystack.deepset.ai/docs/pipelines
 .. _POPROX: https://ccri-poprox.github.io/poprox-researcher-manual/reference/recommender/poprox_recommender.pipeline.html